Outcoding UNIX geniuses

 Solution: We extend our data structure to hold variables:

-data Tree a = Var String | Leaf a | Branch (Tree a) (Tree a)
+data Tree a = Var String | Leaf a | Tree a :.
+Tree a deriving Show

 As before, we traverse both trees and look for nodes that differ in value or type.
-If one is a variable, then we record a constraint, that is, a variable assignment that is required for the trees to be equal such as a = 4 or b = 2.
+If the first is a variable, then we record a constraint, that is, a variable assignment that is required for the trees to be equal such as a = 4 or b = 2.
 If there are conflicting values for the same variable, then we indicate failure by returning Nothing.
 Otherwise we return Just the list of assignments found.

-solve (Leaf x) (Leaf y) as | x == y = Just as
+(Leaf x) (Leaf y) | x == y -> Just as

-Nothing -> Just $ (v, x):cs
+Nothing -> Just $ (v, x):as

-Just x' | x == x' -> Just cs
+Just x' | x == x' -> Just as

-_ -> Nothing
+_ _ -> Nothing

 3. Both Sides, Now